 Combination of sumptuous interiors and intelligent lighting results in award nominations

 The complete lighting scenario compliments Guy Oliver’s interiors to create a unique visual approach that echoes the architectural heritage of Claridge’s whilst being refreshingly contemporary.

-It is no surprise that both the interior and lighting design have been applauded; Oliver’s exquisite design combined with LDI’s lighting scheme was celebrated at the Restaurant and Bar Design Awards, where the project was shortlisted for the Lighting Scheme award, while Fera has also been shortlisted for the 2015 Lux Awards, where the scheme is a candidate for the Hospitality and Leisure Lighting Project of the year.
+It is no surprise that both the interior and lighting design have been applauded; Oliver’s exquisite design combined with LDI’s lighting scheme was celebrated at the Restaurant and Bar Design Awards, where the project was shortlisted for the Lighting Scheme award, while Fera won the 2015 Lux Award for the Hospitality and Leisure Lighting Project of the year.

-The design scheme was also winner of the Lighting Design Award for Hotels and Restaurant Project of the Year, and Fera has been shortlisted for the Best Restaurant in a Hotel category at the Hotels and Property Awards.
+The design scheme was also winner of the Lighting Design Award for Hotels and Restaurant Project of the Year, and Fera was shortlisted for the Best Restaurant in a Hotel category at the Hotels and Property Awards.

 Photography: Derry Moore